Colombia

 Special CIT rate for free trade zones (FTZs)

-Starting FY 2023 the following FTZ enjoy a special CIT rate of 20%:
+Starting from FY 2023, the following FTZs enjoy a special CIT rate of 20%:

-- Qualified companies operating at onshore FTZ (port services, permanent FTZ dedicated to the refining of fuels derived from petroleum or the refining of industrial biofuels).
+- Qualified companies operating at onshore FTZs (port services, permanent FTZ dedicated to the refining of fuels derived from petroleum or the refining of industrial biofuels).

 - Qualified FTZ companies providing logistic services to FTZ management entities.

-The preferential 20% rate for other qualified FTZ companies will only survive subject to an export-oriented plan to be submitted for approval by the Government in 2023 or 2024.
+The preferential 20% rate for other qualified FTZ companies before December 2022 will only survive for the term of the initial qualification.
+New qualifications will be subject to an export-oriented plan to be submitted for approval by the government.

 Note that capital gains are taxed at the standard capital gains tax rate of 15%.

-Commercial users will apply the general CIT rate, which is 35% for FY 2022.
+Commercial users will apply the general CIT rate, which is 35%.

 Payment of CIT by investments in civil works